Optimal information injection and transfer mechanisms for active matter reservoir computing: Discussion and Conclusion

 So far, research into reservoir computing with active matter simulations has focused on agent-agent and driver-agent interactions, because these are essential for forming high-dimensional mappings of the input time series through spatio-temporal patterning.
 For a direct understanding of how certain (observed) patterns relate to specific predictive performances, the next step is to study the information at the level of the coarse-grained observations layer, and that in the trained readout layer.
 This could include measuring quantities such as correlations of activations \cite{Lukosevicius2009}, their eigenvalue spread \cite{Lukosevicius2009}, or the entropy of their distribution \cite{Jaeger2005}.
-Other useful measures would be relating reservoir states to different input time series, to capture the short-term memory capacity \cite{Jaeger2001-short_term_memory}, information processing capacity \cite{Dambre2012}, separation property \cite{Maass2002-real-time_computing}, or kernel quality \cite{Maass2004}.
+Other useful measures would be relating reservoir states to different input time series, to capture the short-term memory capacity \cite{Jaeger2001-short_term_memory} beyond what we investigated, the information processing capacity \cite{Dambre2012}, and a different measure of the separation property \cite{Maass2002-real-time_computing}, or kernel quality \cite{Maass2004}.
 By connecting these quantities to physical properties of different active matter systems presented in \refrefs{\cite{Gaimann2025}, \cite{Lymburn2021}}, and in this paper, a more fundamental understanding of the computational properties of matter (\textit{in materio} computing) could be obtained.

 Our work adds to the growing diversity of reservoir computing examples using physical systems, each coming with a unique combination of inherent nonlinearity and memory capabilities, transient response times, signal transmission speed, computational complexity, and energy efficiency \cite{Tanaka2019}.
 Specifically, the computational power of excitable continuous medium reservoirs such as the active matter droplets that we have presented remains poorly understood \cite{Tanaka2019}.